 The "Theme Gallery" is the core of the website.
-It gives a quick overview on country-related topics, e.g. all the articles who have to do with Indonesia, Malaysia, Thailand or the other countries are listed.
+It gives a quick overview on country-related topics, e.g. all the articles who have to do with Indonesia, Malaysia, Thailand and the other countries who are listed.
 The main, basic article on the world region is the one on Southeast Asia.
 Most of the website's other articles are in the gallery which is subdivided into eight chapters.
-It's about people, as well as individuals as ethnics, it's about some of the great number of remarkable animals in Southeast Asia, it introduces certain landscapes, places and sights.
-A few articles are on politics and there are some miscellaneous which are difficult to put into any of the other categories.
+It's about people, as well as individuals as ethnics, it's about some out of the great number of remarkable animals in Southeast Asia, it introduces a choice of landscapes, places and sights.
+A few articles are on politics and there are some miscellaneous, who are difficult to be put into any of the other categories.

 This section is offering a growing store of information.

 These and other articles provide introductions to social, political, economical and historical topics.
-That includes an alternative view on the so called 'hill tribe people' as well as views on the Vietnam War, a biography of the Buddha or severe threats for the natural environment and people as the construction of the first of a few dozens of dams on the Mekong River in Laos means.
-However, over the time the list of 'Places in Southeast Asia' grew up to become the largest chapter.
+That includes an alternative view on the so called 'hill tribe people' as well as views on the Vietnam War, a biography of the Buddha and insights into the many severe threats on the nature and people, as the construction of the first of dozens of dams on the Mekong River in Laos for example.
+However, over the time the list of the many personally visited 'Places in Southeast Asia' grew up to become the largest chapter.

 Borobodur in Java, Indonesia, is a unique medieval monument which might represent the finest sight in Southeast Asia.
 It's not so much impressing by it's huge size, but by it's highly sophisticated architecture and the very artistic reliefs over six kilometers length, who tell a number of stories on the religious systems of the builders as well as the all-day-life on Java 1,200 years ago.
 Borobodur has defenitely the magnificence of a world wonder.